dotswg/dots-requirements/draft-ietf-dots-requirements.md

   intervention.

 OP-007
+: Mitigation Efficacy: When a mitigation request by a DOTS client is active, the DOTS protocol must permit the DOTS client to transmit a metric of mitigation efficacy

+OP-007
 : Conflict Detection and Notification: Multiple DOTS clients controlled by a signal administrative entity may send conflicting mitigation requests for pool of protected resources, as a result of misconfiguration, operator error, or